-Can be used whenever a lemon flavour is needed in either sweet or savoury dishes by chopping into food but use raw as the flavour is not so pleasant when cooked, (add to dishes at the end of cooking).
+Can be used whenever a lemon flavour is needed in either sweet or savoury dishes but use raw as the flavour is not so pleasant when cooked, (chop finely and add to dishes at the end of cooking).

 Perfect for adding to cold drinks or blended with yoghurt.

-Lemon balm will self-seed but unwanted plants are easily removed.
+Lemon balm will self-seed but unwanted seedlings can easily be removed.